 - Abdominal ultrasound, an imaging test that can assess both the blood vessels located within the abdomen and the abdominal organs including the kidneys and pancreas

-- Intravascular ultrasound (IVUS), a specialized imaging procedure that uses catheters to see inside an artery, including the amount of plaque built up along the artery wall.
+- Intravascular ultrasound (IVUS), a specialized imaging procedure that uses catheters to see inside an artery, including the amount of plaque built up along the artery wall

 - Endovascular aneurysm repair (EVAR), also referred to as an endovascular stent graft, is a minimally invasive procedure that allows surgeons to reinforce a weak spot in an artery wall with a tiny mesh tube called a stent.
-Typically used to treat abdominal aortic aneurysms and thoracic aortic aneurysms, an endovascular stent graft is tailored to fit a patient’s specific anatomy.
+Typically used to treat abdominal aortic aneurysms and thoracic aortic aneurysms, an endovascular stent graft is tailored to fit a person’s specific anatomy.

 - Thoracic endovascular aneurysm repair (TEVAR) is a minimally invasive alternative to conventional open surgery in people who have an aneurysm in the portion of their aorta that lies within the chest cavity.
 During the procedure, a vascular surgeon reinforces a weak portion of the thoracic aorta with a stent.